Statement from President Marc Tessier-Lavigne and Provost Persis Drell on Foreign Engagement and Support for University Researchers

 - Examples of FGTRPs

 One of the most well-known FGTRPs is China's Thousand Talents programs.
 Georgetown University’s Center for Security and Emerging Technology “CSET” Chinese Talent Program Tracker provides a non-exhaustive list of programs.
 You can review the list here.

 Disclosure to Sponsors

-If you have questions about preparing sponsored research documents, contact:
+If you have questions about preparing sponsored research documents, visit the Office of Research Administration's online disclosure resources or SoM Research Management Group's online disclosure resources.
+You may also contact:

 Russell Brewer, Associate Vice President, Office of Research Administration, or